adaptech-cz/Tesseract4Android/README.md

 ## Prerequisites

  - Android 4.1 (API 16) or higher
  - A v4.0.0 [trained data file(s)][tessdata] for language(s) you want to use.
-Data files must be copied to the Android device to a directory named `tessdata`.
- - Application must hold permission `READ_EXTERNAL_STORAGE` to access `tessdata` directory.
+   - These files must be placed in the (sub)directory named `tessdata` and the path must be readable by the app.
+When targeting API >=29, only suitable places for this are app's private directories (like `context.getFilesDir()` or `context.getExternalFilesDir()`).

 ## Variants

 This library is available in two variants.

  - **Standard** - Single-threaded.
 Best for single-core processors or when using multiple Tesseract instances in parallel.
  - **OpenMP** - Multi-threaded.
 Provides better performance on multi-core processors when using only single instance of Tesseract.

 ## Usage